 Belur is a famous temple town in Hassan District of Karnataka state, India.
 The most famous temple here is the Chennakesava Temple.
 Belur is known as Dakshina Varanasi, which means Varanasi of the South.

-Belur city is situated on the banks of Yagachi river.
-Hoysala temple complex is the main tourist site in Belur.
+Belur city is situated on the banks of the Yagachi River.
+Hoysala architectural-style temple complex is the leading tourist site here.
 Chennakesava Temple was earlier known as Vijayanarayan Temple.

 How Do I Go to Belur Chennakesava Temple?

-Hassan is at around 35 kilometers distance from Belur temple.
-The nearest railway station is also the one at Hassan.
-The railway station code for Hassan is “HAS”.
+Hassan town is around 35 kilometers distance from Belur temple.
+The nearest railway station is also at Hassan, and the railway station code for Hassan is HAS.

-Hassan is well connected by roads.
-National Highways 48 (Mangalore to Bangalore) passes through Hassan.
+National Highway 48 (Mangalore to Bangalore) passes through Hassan.

-Belur is at a distance of around 220 kilometers from the state capital city, Bangaluru (Bangalore), which has the nearest airport to Belur.
+Belur is around 220 kilometers from the state capital, Bengaluru (Bangalore), which has the nearest airport.